 Dining and Movies in the Lodge

-At the base of Grouse Mountain at the top of the Skyride tramway is the main lodge, the Peak Chalet, which hosts two restaurants, a cafe/cafeteria, ski and gift shops, and a movie theatre with free films including ones about Vancouver and the lives of Grouse Mountain’s two resident grizzly bears.
+At the base of Grouse Mountain at the top of the Skyride tramway is the main lodge, the Peak Chalet, which has two restaurants, a cafe/cafeteria, ski and gift shops, and a movie theatre.
+The theatre features free films including ones about Vancouver and the lives of Grouse Mountain’s two resident grizzly bears.

 Grouse Mountain Restaurants